justmoon/pakdf/PAKDF.md

 Next, the client starts incrementing the nonce and hashing the package using a hashing function defined by the protocol, such as SHA256 or scrypt.

 When a solution meeting a given server's difficulty requirement is found, the client contacts that server with the solution challenge package.

+Servers verify the package by confirming:

+* The package contains their official unique `hostid` as one of the hostids listed.
+* The package does not contain any duplicate hostids.
+* The `timestamp` is in the past.
+* The `timestamp` is at most an hour in the past.
+* The `unique` ID has not been used in the last two hours.
+* The hash of the package meets the difficulty requirement.

 As soon as enough servers have been successfully contacted to complete the key derivation protocol, the client stops hashing.

 ## Long-term Security/Reliability